-Speeding up some parts of the iteration with GenAI is only sub-optimisation.
-It is novel, important and surely interesting, but not the full picture.
+Speeding up parts of the iteration with AI is only sub-optimisation of the process.
 When thinking in typical model of discovery and delivery, discovery includes activities such as:

 Maybe it's about subjective views and experiences in software development.
 Maybe people are used to certain things and forget the craft of design and discovery in the first place.
 Maybe getting exposed to an idea – rapid prototyping – makes one think it's a new idea altogether.